 About Gemini Adventures

 As avid runners, cyclists and all-around adventurers, we have always sought out great events that combine the best of what we like to do.
-In our years of exploring new trails and creating our own adventures, we decided to share our experiences by creating Gemini Adventure Events.
+Because of our years of exploring new trails and creating our own adventures, we decided to share our experiences by creating Gemini Adventures.

-Our goal is to hold races that most competitors wouldn’t be able to do on their own — either because doing the event requires support or because the course is longer or more challenging than most participants would consider doing alone.
+Our goal is to hold races that most competitors wouldn’t be able to do on their own.
+Whether because doing the event requires support, or because the course is longer or more challenging than most participants would consider doing alone.
 Our races draw those looking for a unique challenge.
 There’s nothing better than competition to bring out the best in everyone.

-We search for courses that are on trails in beautiful, remote areas and design events that are challenging for everyone to finish yet create great competition for the front of the pack.
-We’re here to challenge you.
-We’re here to create a memorable event for you and your family.
+Gemini Adventures searches for courses that are on trails in beautiful, remote areas.
+We design events that are challenging for everyone to finish yet create great competition for the front of the pack.
+We’re here to challenge you and create a memorable event for you and your family.
 We’re here for you.
 Send us your ideas, thoughts and stories.

-He has also competed in adventure races, including the Eco Challenge, mountain bike races, and Ironman distance triathlons.
+He has participated in some of the big events including the Leadville 100 bike and run, Hardrock 100, the Eco Challenge and everything from snowshoe races to Ironman distance triathlons.
 As a self proclaimed “untalented athlete” he’s always looking for the next great challenge and opportunity to push his limits.

-I traipse about the trails around Fort Collins and Colorado as a while, dividing my time between running, family, work and serving as Hardrock’s Aid Station Director.
-Current life goal of completing 10 Grand Slams (2 down, 8 to go) inspires both misty-eyed day dreaming and farcical self ridicule.
+Brad traipses about the trails around Fort Collins and Colorado as a while, dividing his time between running, family, work and serving as Hardrock’s Aid Station Director.
+His current life goal of completing 10 Grand Slams (2 down, 8 to go) inspires both misty-eyed day dreaming and farcical self ridicule.